Neznany/fluxgym_bucket/README.md

 - resolution is a tuple (width and Height)
 - resize = 0 will not resize the images

-# Planned:
+# Planned features:
-- save/load config (not yet)
+- save/load config (not yet published)

   ![image](https://github.com/user-attachments/assets/d6279174-6c03-44b7-88c9-d5fba58e3b85)

-- Simple set buckets or no buckets (will fill all the necessary params) (not yet)
+- Simple set buckets or no buckets (will fill all the necessary params) (not yet published)

   ![image](https://github.com/user-attachments/assets/8099e9de-e337-488f-a9e4-e04ae019a8b4)